-Three types of digital tools enhance social support for older workers.
-First of all, there are tools that explicitly aim at enhancing communication, collaboration [32, 33, 46, 68] and health management [44].
-For example, messaging services, social media, and video conferencing tools are used to maintain communication and coordination among colleagues, enhancing both emotional and informational support [50, 53, 59].
-Additionally, online learning platforms and applications like hypermedia-based training modules provide cognitive support for older workers by facilitating independent learning and skill development [45, 51].
-Other explicit tools include ICT-driven health management systems, such as electronic health records and mobile health apps like the FitSenior application, which promote health-related social comparison and competition, offering persuasive encouragement through digital channels [41, 52, 54].
-Secondly, teleworking setups, enabled by a range of ICT devices such as laptops, smartphones, and collaborative software [47], allow for continued collaboration and social interaction even when workers are remote [37, 38, 42, 62].
-Tools like care robots used in healthcare settings also fall into this category, providing informational and instrumental support for older healthcare workers [61].
-Teleworking is a common theme in the studies, with multiple reports indicating that remote work setups improve workers' social support networks through frequent interactions with colleagues over digital platforms [48, 56, 65, 67, 70].
-Moreover, teleworking has been linked to increased employer-provided informational and instrumental support, enhancing older workers' sense of social connection and their ability to access resources [35, 43, 63, 71].
-Habanik et al, 2021; [36, 58, 60] or indicating less support for older workers [34, 49, 55, 66].
-Finally, blended formats that combine both face-to-face and digital interactions like coaching programs integrate digital platforms for mentoring, online diaries, and tele-sessions alongside traditional methods provide both emotional and instrumental support [40, 69].
-For example, blended coaching programs for small business workers have been shown to enhance partner support through tele-sessions and online diaries [64].
-Additionally, mobile health applications, such as the AI-powered TEO mHealth app, offer continuous conversational support, further extending the range of digital tools available to provide support through automation [39, 41, 73, 74].
-Another example is the use of digital coaching apps for retirees or workers transitioning out of the workforce, which provide emotional and informational support to facilitate smoother transitions [72].
+Three types of digital technologiesenhance social support for older workers.
+First of all, there are digital technologies that explicitly aim at enhancing communication, collaboration [36, 37, 50, 73] and health management [48].
+For example, messaging services, social media, and video conferencing tools are used to maintain communication and coordination among colleagues, enhancing both emotional and informational support [54, 74, 61].
+Additionally, online learning platforms and applications like hypermedia-based training modules provide cognitive support for older workers by facilitating independent learning and skill development [49, 55].
+Other explicit digital technologies include ICT-driven health management systems, such as electronic health records and mobile health apps like the FitSenior application, which promote health-related social comparison and competition, offering persuasive encouragement through digital channels [45, 78, 68].
+Secondly, teleworking setups, enabled by a range of ICT devices such as laptops, smartphones, and collaborative software [51], allow for continued collaboration and social interaction even when workers are remote [41, 42, 46, 75].
+Digital technologies like care robots used in healthcare settings also fall into this category, providing informational and instrumental support for older healthcare workers [66].
+Teleworking is a common theme in the studies, with multiple reports indicating that remote work setups improve workers' social support networks through frequent interactions with colleagues over digital platforms [52, 76, 77, 60, 59].
+Moreover, teleworking has been linked to increased employer-provided informational and instrumental support, enhancing older workers' sense of social connection and their ability to access resources [39, 47, 69, 65].
+Habanik et al, 2021; [40, 67, 72] or indicating less support for older workers [38, 53, 56, 63].
+Finally, blended formats that combine both face-to-face and digital interactions like coaching programs integrate digital platforms for mentoring, online diaries, and tele-sessions alongside traditional methods provide both emotional and instrumental support [44, 64].
+For example, blended coaching programs for small business workers have been shown to enhance partner support through tele-sessions and online diaries [58].
+Additionally, mobile health apps, such as the AI-powered TEO mHealth app, offer continuous conversational support, further extending the range of digital technologiesavailable to provide support through automation [43, 45, 70, 71].
+Another example is the use of digital coaching apps for retirees or workers transitioning out of the workforce, which provide emotional and informational support to facilitate smoother transitions [57].

-Theories used in studies and shaping the association between digital tools and social support
+Theories used in studies and shaping the association between digital technologiesand social support

-In total, 20 studies used a theoretical foundation such as persuasive design [52], learning approaches [45], and systems approach frameworks [32].
-Other studies used psychological theories with social capital [36, 37, 48, 59] or social cognitive theory [36, 47, 49] or conservation of resources theory [35, 64] or human capital theory [69] or stress theories and well-being [38, 44, 70, 71], or the theory of planned behaviour [61, 74] or behavioural change model (COM-B) [56].
-Out of all, 8 studies combined theories and models, like the theory of acceptance and technology acceptance model [49, 60, 74], or applied models, such as Middleware’s model [54] or job-demands-resources (JD-R) model [37, 43, 60, 70].
+In total, 20 studies used a theoretical foundation such as persuasive design [62], learning approaches [49], and systems approach frameworks [36].
+Other studies used psychological theories with social capital [40, 41, 52, 61] or social cognitive theory [40, 51, 53] or conservation of resources theory [39, 58] or human capital theory [64] or stress theories and well-being [42, 48, 59, 65], or the theory of planned behaviour [66, 71] or behavioural change model (COM-B) [76].
+Out of all, 8 studies combined theories and models, like the theory of acceptance and technology acceptance model [53, 72, 71], or applied models, such as Middleware’s model [54] or job-demands-resources (JD-R) model [41, 47, 72, 59].